oxayotl/meikik-project/README.md

 <dependency>
     <groupId>io.github.oxayotl</groupId>
     <artifactId>meikik</artifactId>
-    <version>0.9.0</version>
+    <version>0.9.1</version>
 </dependency>
 ```
-You can then add the dialect to your `TemplateEngine` by using a constructor where the argument is a string to define which BBCode elements are allowed when `text:balises` is not set, using the same syntax as `text:balises` .
+You can then add the dialect to your `TemplateEngine` by using a constructor where the argument is a string to define which BBCode elements are allowed when `text:allowed-tags` is not set, using the same syntax as `text:allowed-tags` .